-Therefore, when you practice your chords, the sound is rich in nuances, stable, you will feel how the vibrations of the box sweeten the ear.
-In addition, the phrasing (plucked or plucked) is pleasant to the touch on any of its frets.
+As a result, when you practise your chords, the sound is rich in finer points and stable, and you will notice how the box's vibrations sweeten the ear.
+Furthermore, the phrasing (plucked or plucked) is pleasant to the touch on all frets.

-The sound capacity of this Spanish guitar is due to the configuration of its woods, as in the case of the soundboard, which is made of laminated spruce and has uniform bevels that give it a great volume.
-But not only that: both the sides and the back are made of a dense wood such as mahogany, and together, they acquire a very particular vibration that is instantly perceived.
+This Spanish guitar's sound capacity is due to the configuration of its woods, such as the soundboard, which is made of laminated spruce and has uniform bevels that give it a lot of volumes.
+Not only that, but both the sides and the back are made of dense wood, such as mahogany, and when combined, they produce a very distinct vibration that is immediately noticeable.

-Another aspect to take into account are the strings that come from the factory.
-A Cantiga Savarez high tension strings that together with the wood could not be a better configuration for a beginner guitarist.
+Another factor to consider is the strings that come from the factory.
+A Cantiga Savarez high-tension string set, combined with the wood, could not be a better setup for a beginning guitarist.

-The balance between the treble and bass strings is great and every guitar student will appreciate it because it facilitates the development of the musical ear during tuning.
+The treble and bass string balance is excellent, and every guitar student will appreciate it because it aids in the development of the musical ear during tuning.

 The Ortega R121Wr classical guitar is an excellent choice for beginners.
-It has one of the best quality-price ratios.
-So much so, that at times it borders on the quality of an intermediate guitar.
-That’s why we also recommend it for more advanced guitarists who want a guitar to take anywhere without fear of knocking it unintentionally.
+It has one of the best price-quality ratios.
+So much so that it occasionally approaches the level of an intermediate guitar.
+That's why we recommend it to more advanced guitarists who want a guitar they can take anywhere without worrying about accidentally knocking it over.

-A tip from the Culturasonora team: it is advisable to change the strings every three months and always keep the same line of Cantiga Savarez high tension.
-This way, you will always get the same sound quality.
+A word of advice from the Culturasonora team: change the strings every three months and always use the same line of Cantiga Savarez high tension.
+You will always get the same sound quality this way.
 Find the best prices at thomann.